sublee/subl.ee/resume.md

 Interests
 ---------

-- Parallel and distributed deep learning
+- Backend engineering for ML projects
-- Developing and documenting API for engineers
+- Developing and documenting API for engineers or researchers
 - Free and open-source software

 Skills